This website is operated by Caring Homes Group Limited (CHG). We were established in 1994, and are a leading care provider within the UK.

 Retention of your information

-- If you participate in any pre-admission assessment but do not go on to become a resident within CHG, we will keep your information for only for as long is necessary to enable us to be compliant with our legal obligations.
+- If you participate in any pre-admission assessment but do not go on to become a resident within CHG, we will only keep your information for as long as it is lawfully necessary to enable compliance with our legal and contractual obligations and any related legislations.

-- If you become a resident at a CHG, we keep your information only for as long as you continue to be a resident, then for a maximum of 7 years to meet our legal obligations.
+- If you become a resident at a CHG, we will keep your information for as long as you continue to be a resident, and then depending on certain circumstances, for 7 years after your contract has ended.

 - You have enhanced rights under the new act in respect of the information we hold subject to some exemptions.